 Example.
 Several years ago, you sold property on the installment method.
 The buyer still owes you \$10,000 of the sale price.
 This is the unpaid balance on the buyer's installment obligation to you.
-Your gross profit percentage is 60%, so $$6,000 (60\% \times $10,000)$ is the profit owed you on the obligation.
+Your gross profit percentage is 60%, so \$6,000 ($60\% \times $10,000$) is the profit owed you on the obligation.
 The rest of the unpaid balance, \$4,000, is your basis in the obligation.

 Transfer between spouses or former spouses.
-No gain or loss is recognized on the transfer of an installment obligation between a husband and wife or a former husband and wife if the transfer is incident to a divorce.
+No gain or loss is recognized on the transfer of an installment obligation between spouses or former spouses if the transfer is incident to a divorce.
 A transfer is incident to a divorce if it occurs within one year after the date on which the marriage ends or is related to the end of the marriage.
 The same tax treatment of the transferred obligation applies to the transferee spouse or former spouse as would have applied to the transferor spouse or former spouse.
 The basis of the obligation to the transferee spouse (or former spouse) is the adjusted basis of the transferor spouse.